Twitter ad business could surge as advertisers pin hope on Musk - NewsBreak

 Twitter ad business could surge as advertisers pin hope on Musk

-But in the weeks since April 25 when the Tesla Inc (TSLA.O)chief executive announced the deal, Madison Avenue's attitude to Musk's upcoming version of Twitter is evolving.
+But in the weeks since April 25 when the Tesla Inc chief executive announced the deal, Madison Avenue’s attitude to Musk’s upcoming version of Twitter is evolving.

 Optimism is taking hold and is playing out in two ways.